Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-The grand conclusion so far is that is a dense open set, and we will conclude the proof by showing that all of the points in this set are free relative to $n$.
+is a dense open set, and we will conclude the proof by showing that all of the points in this set are free relative to $n$.
 We will actually prove a bit more, namely that every point not in $s(W)$ is free relative to $n$.

 For this let $x$ in $X\setminus s(W)$.
 If $x$ is not in $\Fix n$, then \ref {MandatoryValues.i} takes care of our needs, so assume that $x$ is in $\Fix n$, which is the same as saying that $\beta _n(x)=x$, so \ref {BetaDois} implies that there exists some $\gamma $ in $U_n$ such that $s(\gamma )=x$ and $r(\gamma )=x$.
 This $\gamma $ is then in $U_n\cap \G '$, but it cannot be in $W$, since